wehlutyk/2016-09-daad-research-project/project.md

 Given that quotations in blogspace are gradually transformed, when copied from website to website, through exactly the kind of cognitive bias suggested by Sperber as a mechanism for epidemiology of representations, we investigated to what point the theory accounts for transformation patterns observed in the data collected by @leskovec_meme-tracking_2009.
 In particular, we tested if cultural attractors appear in the dynamics of online quotations, and examined the role of cognitive biases in their emergence.

-The research developed to answer theses questions is presented in the article "The semantic drift of quotations in blogspace: a case study in short-term cultural evolution", submitted to the journal *Cognitive Science*.^[
+The research developed to answer theses questions is presented in the article "*The semantic drift of quotations in blogspace: a case study in short-term cultural evolution*", submitted to the journal *Cognitive Science*.^[
-  The second version is currently under review (the editor requested a major revision to the version initially submitted).
+  The second version of the manuscript, available at [hal.archives-ouvertes.fr/hal-01143986](https://hal.archives-ouvertes.fr/hal-01143986), is currently under review (the editor requested a major revision to the version initially submitted).
 ]
 It consisted in applying psycholinguistic knowledge [in particular the effects of known word features on recall, for instance @yonelinas_nature_2002; and @zevin_age_2002] in a *data mining* approach as is commonly used in the study of online communities [for instance @cointet_socio-semantic_2009; @danescu-niculescu-mizil_you_2012; and @gruhl_information_2004], to analyse word substitutions in the MemeTracker data set collected by @leskovec_meme-tracking_2009.
 Using this technique we show that the way online authors replace words is heavily biased, consistent with known effects in psycholinguistics, and compatible with the existence of cultural attractors.